The History of the Giles Family

 Mary Murray

-As a child, Mary went to live for a time in the United States, staying in Amityville, Long Island, New York State.
+It is believed that Mary went as an infant to live for a time in the United States, staying in Amityville, Long Island, New York State.
 It is not known what happened during her time here, but when her mother and sister returned to Ireland a few years later, she accompanied them.
 It is believed that she never saw her father again.

 In her youth, Mary worked as a servant in Carrick-on-Suir.
 She married Paul Prendergast, a farmer from Kilonerry, on the outskirts of Carrick-on-Suir, in 1931, at the Roman Catholic parish church of Owning.
 The witnesses to the wedding were John Moore and Bridget Duggan.